ccleberg/cmc.pub/content/blog/2024-04-08-docker-local-web-server.md

 # Customizing Deployment Actions

 I am currently blogging with [weblorg](https://emacs.love/weblorg/), which uses a custom `publish.el` file to build the static site.
-Within this file, I have configured my deployment process to check for the `ENV` variable in thesh and if it\'s set to `prod`, the script will set the base URLs to `https://cleberg.net`.
+Within this file, I have configured my deployment process to check for the `ENV` variable in thesh and if it's set to `prod`, the script will set the base URLs to `https://cleberg.net`.
 If not, it sets the base URLs to `localhost:8000` (which matches the port used in the container above).

-Therefore, I have modified my `build.sh` script to build with `localhost` URLs if `ENV` is not set to
+Therefore, I have modified my `build.sh` script to build with `localhost` URLs if `ENV` is not set to `prod`.
-`prod`.
 It also prevents the build process from sending the built files to the production web server.

 ```sh
 #!/bin/bash